Dogel-ai/neoplug/README.md

-# neoplug
+# Neoplug
-A bash script used for managing neovim plugins
+This script was made for personal use, without much regard for readability.
+Feel free to tweak and modify it to your liking.